 The word “self-tan” usually conjures up two images: orange hands and streaky legs.
-And while we have come a long way from the days of tanning beds — researchers estimate that more than 400,000 skin cancer cases a year are due to the use of tanning beds — the fear of orange hands doesn’t negate the desire for sun-kissed summer skin.
+And while we have come a long way from the days of tanning beds — researchers estimate that more than 400,000 skin cancer cases a year are due to the use of tanning beds — the fear of orange hands does not negate the desire for sun-kissed summer skin.
 Which is why the self-tanning market is expected to reach $5.5 billion in 2026.

-While Baraf likes COOLA’s Sunless Tan Anti-Aging Serum for the face, she generally uses the same self-tanning mousses and sprays on the body and face — she applies the spray moving in circular motions before pressing it in so it comes on even.
+While Baraf likes COOLA’s Sunless Tan Anti-Aging Serum for the face, she generally uses the same self-tanning mousses and sprays on the body and face — she applies the spray moving in circular motions before pressing it in, so it comes on even.

-But while most tans last about 5-7 days in the rest of the body, by day two you can already see it starting to fade in the face — we wash our faces so much that it comes off much quicker than the rest of our bodies, and then our faces are a different color even compared to the neck.
+But while most tans last about five to seven days in the rest of the body, by day two, you can already see it starting to fade in the face — we wash our faces so much that it comes off much quicker than the rest of our bodies, and then our faces are a different color even compared to the neck.
 To ward off that potential “washed out” look, Baraf recommends introducing a series of products with added tints and glows to help keep the look even.
 “I like the Tom Ford Bronzing Gel.
 I put a thin layer over my face to already get that tone, then I’ll go in and start my makeup,” she says.
 “It helps to get you back to where the rest of your tan is, obviously depending on how dark you are.”

 Then, there is also a slightly underground product called Hydra Cell Bronzing Mist by CHANGE by Celeste Randall.
 It is a spray that functions as an anti-aging treatment combined with radiant natural color infused with hyaluronic acid and botanicals.
 “It’s great if you get to the end of your makeup and are like, ‘wait, I want a little more bronze.’”